+SN initiated conditional inter-SN Change

+The SN initiated conditional inter-SN change procedure is used to configure CPC configuration.

+The SN initiated conditional inter-SN change procedure may also be initiated by the source SN, to modify the existing CPC configuration, or to trigger the release of the target SN by cancellation of all the prepared PSCells at the target SN and releasing the CPC related UE context at the target SN.

-SN initiated conditional inter-SN ChangeFigure 10.5.1-4 shows an example signalling flow for the Conditional Secondary Node Change initiated by the SN:
+Figure 10.5.1-4 shows an example signalling flow for the Conditional Secondary Node Change initiated by the SN:

 1. The source SN initiates the conditional SN change procedure by sending SgNB Change Required message which contains a CPC initiation indication.
 The message also contains target SN ID information and may include the SCG configuration (to support delta configuration), and contains the measurement results related to the target candidate SN.
-The message also includes a list of proposed PSCell candidates recommended by the source SN, including execution conditions, and may also include the SCG measurement configurations for CPC (e.g. measId(s) to be used for CPC).
+The message also includes a list of proposed PSCell candidates recommended by the source SN, including execution conditions, the upper limit for the number of PSCells, and may also include the SCG measurement configurations for CPC (e.g. measId(s) to be used for CPC).

 2/3.
 The MN requests the target candidate SN to allocate resources for the UE by means of the SgNB Addition procedure, including a CPC initiation indication, and the measurements results related to the target candidate SN and indicates the list of proposed PSCell candidates received from the source SN, but not including execution conditions.
 Within the list of PSCells, the SN decides the list of PSCell(s) to prepare and, for each prepared PSCell, the SN decides other SCG SCells and provides the new corresponding SCG radio resource configuration to the MN in an NR RRC configuration message (RRCReconfiguration****) contained in the SgNB Addition Request Acknowledge message.
 If forwarding is needed, the target SN provides forwarding addresses to the MN.
 The target SN includes the indication of the full or delta RRC configuration, and the list of prepared PSCell IDs to the MN.
 The target SN can either accept or reject each of the candidate cells suggested by the source -SN, i.e. it cannot come up with any alternative candidates.

-4. The MN may indicate the candidate PSCells accepted by the target SN to the source SN, if needed, e.g., when T-SN does not acknowledge all candidate PSCells.
+4. The MN may indicate the candidate PSCells accepted by the target SN to the source SN via SgNB Modification Request message, if needed, e.g., when T-SN does not acknowledge all candidate PSCells, otherwise step 4 and 5 are skipped, e.g. when T-SN accepts all candidate PScells.

-Editor’s Note: which message used for MN to indicate the candidate PSCells accepted by the target SN to the source SN is FFS; FFS whether Step 4 is mandatory or optional before the CPC configuration is sent to the UE depends on which step is included within the second part of procedure in Solution 2 which can be skipped.
+Editor’s note: FFS for MN initiated SN modification procedure is used in such case, subject to further checking.

 Figure 10.5.1-4: Conditional SN Change – SN initiated 5.
-The source SN may provide updated measurement configurations for CPC to the MN.
+The source SN may provide updated measurement configurations for CPC to the MN via SgNB Modification Request Acknowledge message.

-Editor’s Note: FFS which message used for the source SN to provide the SCG measurement configurations for CPC to the MN.
-FFS Step 5 is mandatory or optional before the CPC configuration is sent to the UE depends on which step is included within the second part of procedure in Solution 2 which can be skipped.

-6. If early data forwarding is applied, the MN informs the source SN the data forwarding addresses as received from the target SN.

-Editor’s Note:whether step 6 is needed and which message is used to inform source SN to not stop providing user data to the UE, and/or the data forwarding addresses as received from the target SN and if applicable, to start early data forwarding.

 7. The MN sends to the UE an RRCConnectionReconfiguration message (RRCConnectionReconfiguration*) including the CPC configuration, (i.e. a list of RRCConnectionReconfiguration messages RRCConnectionReconfiguration***) and associated execution conditions, in which RRCConnectionReconfiguration*** contains RRCReconfiguration**** received from the candidate SN.
 Besides, the RRCConnectionReconfiguration message (RRCConnectionReconfiguration*) can also include the current MCG updated configuration, e.g., to configure the required conditional measurements, as well as the NR RRC configuration message (RRCReconfigutation**) generated by the source-SN.